Voting and registering to vote

 You will get confirmation to say you're registered.

-Go to the About my vote website to find out more about who can register to vote.
+Go to The Electoral Commission website to find out more about who can register to vote.

 If you're a student and have different home and term time addresses, you can register at both addresses and vote in both locations for local government elections.